Option pricing under fast-varying long-memory stochastic volatility: Introduction

-It follows from our analysis that the form for the implied volatility surface has a similar structure as in the Markovian case which confirms the robustness of the implied volatility parametric model with respect to underlying price dynamics.
-There are however central differences.
-In particular the long-range correlations produce a volatility covariance that is not integrable which in turn gives an implied volatility surface that is a {\it random field}, whose statistics can be described in detail. \rc{Moreover, in the long-range case the implied volatility has a fractional behavior in time to maturity.
-In the empirical study in \cite{25} it was shown that to fit well the implied volatility it was appropriate to consider a two-time scale model with one slow and one fast volatility factor.
-In \cite{sv1} we considered a slow factor, which closely associates with a small fluctuations factor.
-Here, we now consider a fast factor with large fluctuations.
-Taken together we then have a generalization of the two-factor model of \cite{25,fouque11} to the case of processes with long-range correlations.
-This leads to a fractional term structure of the implied volatility and it was shown in \cite{22} that such a term structure may be useful to fit the implied volatility under certain market conditions. }
+It follows from our analysis that the form of the implied volatility surface is similar to the one obtained in the Markovian case.
+This confirms the robustness of the implied volatility parametric model with respect to the underlying price dynamics.
+There are, however, central differences.
+In particular, the long-range correlations produce a volatility covariance that is not integrable, which in turn gives an implied volatility surface that is a {\it random field}, whose statistics can be described in detail.
+Moreover, in the long-range case, the implied volatility has a fractional behavior as a function of time to maturity.
+The empirical study in \cite{25} shows that, in order to fit well the implied volatility, it is appropriate to consider a two-time scale model with one slow and one fast volatility factor.
+In \cite{sv1}, we considered a slow factor, which is closely associated with a small fluctuation factor.
+Here, we consider a fast factor with large fluctuations.
+Taken together, we have a generalization of the two-factor model of \cite{25,fouque11} for processes with long-range correlations.
+This leads to a fractional term structure of the implied volatility.
+It was shown in \cite{22} that such a term structure may be useful for fitting the implied volatility under certain market conditions.